sungsoo/sungsoo.github.io/_posts/2014-03-03-big-data-promises-a-revolution.md

 Predictive policing
 ---

 **Predictive policing** refers to the usage of predictive and analytical techniques in law enforcement to identify potential offenders.
-It uses technology based on earthquake prediction, and has been described in the media as a revolutionary innovation capable of "stopping crime before it starts".
+It uses technology based on earthquake prediction, and has been described in the media as a revolutionary innovation capable of "*stopping crime before it starts*" [12].

 In November 2011, *TIME Magazine* named predictive policing as one of the *50 best inventions of 2011*.
 In the United States, the practice of predictive policing has been implemented by police departments in several states such as California, Washington, South Carolina, Arizona, Tennessee, and Illinois.